sprollucy/Sweatbot-Beta/README.md

 - `!sbgamble <amount> ` - Gamble your bits in hopes to win more
 - `!sweatbot` - Turn Sweat Bot on and off
 - `!sendkey <key> ` - Send any select key input to the streamers pc
+- `!<cheer>` - Users put a '!' in front of their cheer amount to activate a command with the same cost

 ---